Rostelecom: Controversy

 In April 2017, Rostelecom (AS12389) originated 50 prefixes for numerous other autonomous systems (AS).
-This caused Internet traffic normally destined for these organizations to instead be routed to Rostelecom.
-The hijacked prefixes belonged to financial institutions (most notably MasterCard and Visa), other telecom companies, and a variety of other organizations.
+This caused Internet traffic, which was usually destined for these organizations, to be routed instead to Rostelecom.
+The hijacked prefixes belonged to financial institutions (most notably MasterCard and Visa), other telecom companies, and a variety of different organizations.
 What makes the list of affected networks 'curious' is the high number of financial institutions such as: MasterCard, Visa, Fortis, Alfa-Bank, and more.
 The other notable characteristic of this event is that the advertisement included several more prefixes that were more specifically defined than the prefixes normally announced, which makes it less likely that these were unintentionally leaked.

-In 2017 State-owned Rostelecom PJSC has been selected to run the database, which will collect personal data including images of faces, voice samples and, eventually, irises and fingerprints.
+In 2017, state-owned Rostelecom was selected to run a Russian national biometric database, with Russian legislators adopting a law to oblige banks and state agencies to enter their customers' biometric information, including facial images and voice samples, into the database.